-Signs and Symptoms of Mental Health Concerns
+Signs and Symptoms of Mental Illness

-More serious conditions such as schizophrenia and bipolar disorder often begin in the late teen years or the early twenties.
-Conditions such as these may cause great feelings of alarm because they may seem to come on suddenly.
+Conditions such as depression, ADHD, eating disorders, substance use disorders and anxiety may start small and grow over time.
+More serious conditions such as schizophrenia and bipolar disorder often begin in the late teen years or the early twenties and often seem to come on suddenly.
 It is important to remember that almost all mental health conditions are treatable.

 - Changes in sleeping habits, such as inability to sleep or stay asleep, or oversleeping

-- Overeating or undereating to the point of impacting physical health
+- Overeating or under eating to the point of impacting physical health

 - Changes in relationships or ability to maintain friendships